 Back in New Zealand Sandy appeared in the pilot episode of C’mon during November 1966 and that led to the offer of a permanent residency on the show.

 Sandy’s fifth Zodiac single ‘I Love Onions’ was released in late 1966 and became her biggest hit to date.
-It was her last recording for Zodiac Records after Warren decided to start a new production company and distribute its product, including Sandy, through Festival Records.
+It was her last recording for Zodiac Records after Warren decided to start a new production company with Jimmie Sloggett, James Productions, and distribute its product, including Sandy, through Festival Records.

 Sandy’s self-titled first album was released in early 1967 and received excellent reviews.